 Moreover, I’m no longer a journalist.
 Accordingly, I don’t have a beat, nor do I have any sort of professional or personal obligation to follow any particular subject (even though you can see that I sometimes do).
 In addition, as the name implies, this hobby has always been squeezed in around my real-life obligations, which are numerous.
 I couldn’t consistently cover even one subject if I wanted to.
 I’ve got a “Blog This” bookmark folder that has hundreds of entries in it, most of which I will never get around to blogging about.

 So is there any rhyme or reason to what I blog about?
 Nope.
 I read lots of stuff most days that I could blog about, and what I choose to blog about depends as much on my current mood as anything else.
 Choosing to blog about something is largely impulse, channeled only to a certain extent by topic interests and rational self-interests.
+And I don’t blog about work, except occasionally I do.

 E-mail welcome at lex dot alexander at gmail dot com

-If anything here makes you unhappy, please fill out the following form:
+And, of course, if anything here makes you unhappy, please fill out the following form: